 What is Value Investing?
 5 Core Principles from Buffett, Munger and Graham

-This guide explores the historical philosophies of Warren Buffett and Benjamin Graham.
-It is a study of their mental models, not financial advice.
+Disclaimer: This guide explores historical financial philosophies.
+It is a study of mental models, not financial advice.
 Investing involves risk.
 Always consult a qualified financial advisor before making investment decisions.

 Principles of Value Investing